-MJ Engineering Projects were involved on the historical AWA tower at 47 York St, Sydney providing remedial building maintenance services.
+MJ Engineering Projects were involved on the historical AWA tower at York Street, Sydney providing remedial building maintenance services.
 The structure consisted of large sections of steel columns and beams and 12 floors highly used for commercial purposes.
 The building is heritage listed and required comprehensive discussions with Sydney city council as well as the heritage council to ensure works would not effect its historical value.
 The building suffered from missing and dilapidated brickwork mortar, rusted steel window frames, concrete spalling, lack of water tightness and other minor facade works.

 Scope of Works: